Estonian President Mrs Kersti Kaljulaid and Rector Prof Mart Kalm at the opening of TASE Graduation show in spring 2019.

 Collaboration and Entrepreneurship

-The EAA collaborates with universities, cultural institutions, artistic associations, local government bodies, and businesses in Estonia and abroad.
+The EKA collaborates with universities, cultural institutions, artistic associations, local government bodies, and businesses in Estonia and abroad.

 The Estonian Academy of Arts cooperates with many Estonian and